DC Films, Call Us!1 of 12

 Now it’s simply a matter of interpretation whether Robin “John” Blake was rising to his destiny of Robin...
 Nightwing...
 Batman... at the end of The Dark Knight Rises, but man, we’d like to see the answer to that question.

 So why not go one better, and give Batman his own team of heroes willing to do the dirty work the Justice League won’t?
 That’s where The Outsiders come in.
 Consisting of heroes handpicked by Batman, think of them as a less violent Suicide Squad.
-And, given the constraints on Ben Affleck’s time, he’d only be necessary for a few scenes to give the film the “Batman” touch – and as a bonus, you could incorporate Nightwing as his surrogate leader.
+And, whomever the next Batman actor is, they’d only be necessary for a few scenes to give the film the “Batman” touch – and as a bonus, you could incorporate Nightwing as his surrogate leader.
 Synergy!

 And, with the Legion’s far-future setting, the sky’s the limit in terms of DC Easter Eggs and connections to the larger universe.
 How about using the future to foreshadow events in movies that happen in the past, using the reported Booster Gold movie as a possible connection?